Shaownak/shaownak/README.md

 ##### BIO

-- 🏢 I'm currently working as Machine Vision Engineer at BRACU Duburi [https://www.facebook.com/bracuduburi] and BRACU Mongol-Tori [http://www.bracu-mongoltori.com/]
+- 🏢 I'm currently working as Machine Vision Engineer at BRACU Duburi [duburi] and BRACU Mongol-Tori [mongoltori].
 - ⚙️ I have expertise in `Artificial Intelligence`, `Machine Learning`, `Deep Learning`, `Computer Vision`, `Natural Language Processing`, `Robotics` and `Software Development`.
 - 🌍 I'm also a Competitive Programmer.
 I've solved about 800 problems in different online judges including Codeforces, Atcoder, LeetCode.
 - 💅 Worked with Self Driving Cars and Rover Autonomy.
-- 🌱 Learning all about **Artificial Intelligence**
+- 🌱 Learning all about **Artificial Intelligence**.
-- ⚡️ Fun fact: I'm a huge fan of Harry Potter
+- ⚡️ Fun fact: I'm a huge fan of Harry Potter.

 ### Connect with me: